Per Vehicle, 2026 Pricing

 How much does RAV4 strut replacement cost?

-A front pair on a 2019 to 2026 RAV4 typically runs $440 to $760 at an independent shop using KYB Excel-G or Monroe Quick-Strut assemblies, or $760 to $980 at a Toyota dealership using OEM KYB parts.
-A rear pair runs $410 to $720 installed.
-A full four-corner refresh runs $850 to $1,650.
+A front pair on a 2019 and newer RAV4 typically runs $440 to $760 at an independent shop using KYB Excel-G or Monroe Quick-Strut assemblies, or $760 to $980 at a Toyota dealership using OEM parts.
+RepairPal's national estimate for RAV4 suspension shock or strut replacement is $845 to $1,026.
+Rear shocks are a separate job, typically $200 to $380 per pair installed.

 Are RAV4 Prime struts different from regular hybrid?